DevExpress/dotnet-eud/interface-elements-for-desktop/articles/tree-list/layout-customization/expand-and-collapse-nodes-in-a-tree-list.md

 ---
 title: Expand and Collapse Nodes in a Tree List
 ---
+# Expand and Collapse Nodes in a Tree List
 ## Expand and Collapse Nodes
 Do one of the following:
 * Focus the node and then press PLUS on the keyboard to expand the node, and MINUS to collapse the node: